emmanuelsdias/web-app-dev/README.md

 ![Plane and Missile Screenshot Preview](./previews/plane-and-missile_banner.png)

 This project involved building an interactive animation, featuring a plane that follows the cursor's movement, and a missile that points towards the plane's position.
 Upon left-clicking, the missile is launched towards the plane and, upon impact, triggers an explosion.
 The animation should include sound effects, with the ability to toggle sound on or off.

-However, the project ended up being more developed than the original prompt, so I ended up turning it into a minigame with multiple missiles, self collisions and a score.
-This project combines Canvas rendering, user interaction, and audio integration to create an engaging visual and auditory experience.
+However, the project ended up being expanded outside the original prompt.
+Some features were added, such as multiple missiles, self collisions and a score.
+This project combined canvas rendering, user interaction and sound effects to provide a fast-paced mobile-friendly minigame experience!
+Font and sounds are credited in the assets folder, while the artwork was done by myself (plane pixel art inspired by Embraer's original E2 colors).
+[Play it here!](https://emmanuelsdias.github.io/web-app-dev/plane-and-missile/).

+### Development process

+To develop the animation, I began by making a prototype which fulfilled the original prompt.
+Once the mechanics worked properly, features were added gradually and, after completing them, the final artwork was created to bring the whole experience together.
+After that, the plane death and new game screen state were added, to give it a replay value.
+The end touches were making the whole thing mobile-friendly, which involved handling multiple touches to enable the player to move the plane while launching new missiles.

+### Lessons learned

+Throughout the project, I learned how to use the canvas from HTML, handling multiple canvases and overlaying them.
+Also, listeners were studied to properly handle the user interaction with the game.
+Finally, it was a great way to learn mobile stuff such as handling multiple touches and blocking unwanted actions (scrolls, double-taps and pinch zoom).